 The Bible nowhere tells us, directly or indirectly, when Jesus Christ will return.
 When Jesus returns is not as important as whether we are ready when he does.
-Yet people for nearly 2,000 years have constructed elaborate, often wild, eschatologies (studies of last things) that can distract people away from the gospel and crush believers' faith.
+Yet people for nearly 2,000 years have constructed elaborate prophetic outlines that can distract people away from the gospel and crush believers’ faith.

 The early Christians’ view

-Jesus' return was sure.
-The disciples didn't need to worry about when it would occur.
-God wanted them to stop gazing into the sky and get on with preaching the truth.
+Jesus’ return was sure.
+The disciples didn’t need to worry about when it would occur.
+God wanted them to stop gazing into the sky and get on with preaching the gospel.

 The book of Revelation laid out a grand drama stretching till the end of time.
 This book included the thought that Jesus’ return might be more remote than previously thought.
 The saints were to live and rule with Christ for 1,000 years (Revelation 20:4).
 Grasping the Bible’s statement that a day is as 1,000 years (2 Peter 3:8), some saw an analogy between history and the seven days of creation.
 They concluded that the present age would run 6,000 years before a 1,000-year rest under Christ.